 FUN FACT: El is originally from Germany and grew up on Long Island, NY.

 BIO: El spent much of her time in the Atlantic Ocean, swimming, boating, fishing and diving.
-She moved back to Germany, worked in Hamburg and experienced sailing on the North Sea.
-Deciding to move to the Northwest, she immediately fell in love with the lush forests, camping and the Pacific Ocean.
-El raised 3 children in Bellingham and after interviewing with NWE 11 years ago, she knew that she would love the work, and she still does!
+She moved to Germany, worked in Hamburg and experienced sailing on the North Sea.
+Deciding to move to the Northwest, she fell in love with the lush forests, camping and the Pacific Ocean.
+El raised 3 children in Bellingham and after interviewing with NWE , she knew she would love the work and still does!

-FUN FACT: Once drove a Volkswagen Bus from Fairbanks (-12 degrees) to Phoenix (110 degrees) in eight days, driving backwards through the seasons along the way.
+FUN FACT: Lucas once drove a VW Bus from Fairbanks (-12 degrees) to Phoenix (110 degrees) in eight days, driving backwards through the seasons along the way.

-BIO: Lucas started crawling around boats at the age of 9 weeks in Minnesota and things haven't changed much.
+BIO: At 9 weeks, Lucas started crawling around boats in Minnesota and things haven't changed much.
 He moved to Washington and became an ABYC Certified Master Marine Technician at the Skagit Valley College Marine Technology Center.
-When he's not working on customer's boats, he tries to be out on (or working on) his boats or enjoying the rest the PNW has to offer.
+When he's not working on customer's boats, he tries to be out on (or working on) his boat or enjoying the rest the PNW has to offer.

 FUN FACT: Patrick is not a pilot but once had the opportunity to fly a CH-47 D Chinook helicopter while traveling across the US.

-BIO: He has 13 years aviation maintenance experience, has traveled to Europe and around the US working with various military agencies as a civilian training instructor for the government and has worked for the Dept. of the Navy.
-Also, in his free time he enjoys coaching and playing basketball.
+BIO: Patrick has 13 years aviation maintenance experience, has traveled to Europe and around the US working with various military agencies as a civilian training instructor for the government and has worked for the Dept. of the Navy.
+In his free time he enjoys coaching and playing basketball.

-FUN FACT: Emmelina has a marine biology degree and started out as NW Explorations’ naturalist on their Alaska Flotillas over 10 years ago.
+FUN FACT: Emmelina has a marine biology degree and started out as NW Explorations’ naturalist on the Alaska Flotillas in 2006.

 FUN FACT: Andrew spent time as a Marine Engineer aboard one of the world’s most complex and largest sailing yachts, the iconic Maltese Falcon.